joe-herman/joe-herman.github.io/_posts/2020-05-31-finding-a-bff-in-zero-bug-balance.md

 > Of course, why these things never happened is that _something else was more important._

 A visual bug in a UI probably matters less than a data corruption bug in an API.
-Similarly, a bug in a component may not be worth fixing if a new component will replace it entirely.
+Similarly, a bug in a component may not be worth fixing if a new component will obsolete it soon.
 Or perhaps a bug is worth fixing _sometime_, except the person representing the entire [bus factor](https://en.wikipedia.org/wiki/Bus_factor) for that part is on vacation.

 In these situations, the team may accept the technical debt of solving the low-severity bugs later.
 Allowing some technical debt is good: it affords the option to push higher-priority features or fixes.